MoonHighway/learning-react/chapter-01/readme.md

 ==================
 The widespread use of React on large websites shows that it is stable enough to use at scale.
 React is ready.

-Installing Node js and NPM
+Installing Node.js and NPM
 --------------------
 When working with Node and React, you will need to use the command line.
-In the mac this is called the terminal on a PC it is called the command prompt.
+On the Mac, this is called the terminal.
+On a PC, it is called the command prompt.
 Run the following commands to check your current version on node and npm.
-If needed instruction on how to install or upgrade are below.
+If needed, instructions on how to install or upgrade are below.

 First, Check to see if you have Node JS installed
 ```
 $ node -v
 ```

-Then, if needed, [install or update Node JS](https://nodejs.org/en/) from the node js website.
+Then, if needed, [install or update Node.js](https://nodejs.org/en/) from the Node.js website.
 Download the installer, run it, and follow the instructions.

 --------------------------------

-Next, Check your version of npm
+Next, check your version of npm:
 ```
 $ npm -v
 ```

-Then, if you are running anything less than version three you will need to update npm.
+Then, if you are running anything less than version 3, you will need to update npm:

 ##### Update NPM on Mac
 ```